If you can’t find the answer to your questions below just email me, Broni at firstname.lastname@example.org or give her a call on 0800 000 929

 Reason no.2.
 20 weeks is long enough that everyone ends up being thrown a curve ball or two.
 Instead of them taking you out, our aim is to show you how to stay in the game and learn how to hit those balls for a 6, without sacrificing your health.

-This is one of our most common questions.
-Lots of people tell us they struggle to exercise and stay motivated to look after themselves in winter.
-They wish we ran the Challenge when they were more motivated, in summer and that’s exactly why we run it in winter.
+Lots of people tell us they struggle to exercise and stay motivated to look after themselves in winter, as compared to summer, and that’s exactly why we run it then.
 It’s when people need us most.